 While this is good news for SmartSky, it also does not change the fact that Gogo managed to draw things out long enough that SmartSky ran out of money trying to hit critical mass with its service and halted operations.

 The ruling is also good news for Apcela, the company that bought out the decommissioned SmartSky network and brought it back online.
-The company noted on LinkedIn it holds a worldwide license to operate networks based on those patents, “We are obviously pleased that the validity of these patents has been upheld, particularly relative to Gogo’s 5G plans.”
+The company noted on LinkedIn it holds a worldwide license to operate networks based on the SmartSky patents, “We are obviously pleased that the validity of these patents has been upheld, particularly relative to Gogo’s 5G plans.”

 Apcela recently shared that the ATG network is full online in the US market.
 It reactivated all the previously installed aircraft and is working to secure additional customers.